-The most beautiful film I’ve ever witnessed visually – with powerful dramaticism, gravitas, tragedy, emotion, & romance by a pedigree DiCaprio & Mulligan-led cast, Baz Luhrmann’s breathtaking & visionary Gatsby is a work of theatrical art.
-9.2/10.
+The most beautiful film I’ve *ever* witnessed visually – with powerful dramaticism, gravitas, tragedy, emotion, & romance by a pedigree DiCaprio & Mulligan-led cast, Baz Luhrmann’s breathtaking-and-visionary take on Gatsby is a work of theatrical art.
+9.5/10.

 *Possible spoilers ahead*

 If you went to high school or college, you have read F. Scott Fitzgerald’s novel The Great Gatsby at least once.
 One of the greatest American novels by every literary metric, it has been a staple and jewel of literature the world over for nearly a century now.
 Its emotional commentary on the lies and falsehoods money brings, cruelty of human nature, and tragic endings that befall good people some time, the novel is, in my opinion, one of the greatest novels of All-Time and perhaps my favorite I remember reading years ago.
 So, naturally when I heard there was a big blockbuster film coming out starring the greatest actor in the world in my opinion of Leonardo DiCaprio as the legendary Gatsby and a filmmaker I had been buzzing about for a while due to his theatrical and breathtakingly artistic moving-painting-like style in Baz Luhrmann, I was ecstatic.
 It was released to good but underwhelming critical response which made me hesitate slightly, but when I saw it opening night, I left the theater with my jaw on the floor: It is a MASTERPIECE.
 F*ck the critics.